 When looking at treatments, be sure the item you choose is intended for relief, not prevention.
 Some poison ivy formulas help block urushiol from affecting the skin before exposure, a valuable feature for those who react particularly poorly to the oil.
 It’s not a bad idea to stock up on preventive products while it’s on your mind, but these won’t help relieve your suffering once you’re exposed.

-Pharmaceutical vs. homeopathic
+Pharmaceutical vs. natural

-Like many over-the-counter remedies, poison ivy treatments are available in both pharmaceutical and homeopathic formulas.
+Like many over-the-counter remedies, poison ivy treatments are available in both pharmaceutical and natural formulas.
 Some customers prefer pharmaceutical varieties, which often provide quicker relief but may include chemicals that are harsher on the skin.
 Other individuals trust only natural ingredients in order to avoid irritating the skin further, but these are often slower to act.

 Which treatment path you take is a personal choice.
 But if you eventually go to the doctor, be sure to take whichever formula you choose with you.
 Some poison ivy treatments may interfere with a drug prescribed by your doctor, so you might need to discontinue use of the remedy if you start a course of prescription medicine.
 When in doubt, ask a medical professional.